|NLP ARTICLE MENU|

 If you want to improve your communication skills; if you want to make a difference in the world then the first step is to learn how to differentiate process from content.
 The second step is to be able to show others how to differentiate process from content while in a conversation.
 And that is where I think it becomes challenging.

 So what I did for myself was to create the NLP Peace Mapping Model.
-It is not really anything new – but rather a compilation of NLP models that I keep in the back of my mind to help me track a conversation.
+It is a compilation of NLP models that I keep in the back of my mind to help me track a conversation.
 Follow this link to learn more.

 |The secret of high achievers|